Shivam-Shane/cold_calling_on_your_fingertips/README.md

 ## Features
 - **Automated Email Sending**: Send emails automatically to the recuriters.
+- **Job Post Extraction and Crafting Email** Extract content from the job post url and generate email based on job post and matching details provided in resume.
 - **Personalization**: Use placeholders for custom fields (e.g., recipient's name, company) to personalize each email.

 ## Error Handling: